Skip to main content

 export PATH=$PATH:/path/to/segul/folder

-Copy SEGUL executable to the folder.
-Then, try call SEGUL from anywhere in your system:
+Copy the SEGUL executable to the folder.
+Then, try calling SEGUL from anywhere in your system:

 segul --version